jaydenmilne/steamsync/README.md

 ## Using The App
 ### Installation
-Head over to [Releases](https://github.com/jaydenmilne/steamsync/releases) and grab the latest `.exe`, and run it.
+Head over to [the latest release](https://github.com/jaydenmilne/steamsync/releases/latest) and grab the latest `.exe`, and run it.
 There is no need to install anything.

 ### Usage